DonP1r3lly/Web-Scraper-Python/README.md

 # 3. Pro
 - The project will continue in the future.
 POST 30/06/24
 - The reason is that another larger project is being prepared.
+- If you want an idea for a web scraper, create it to compare prices on product sales websites. and see price changes in real time

 # 4. Master
 - The project will continue in the future.
 POST 30/06/24